foss-for-synopsys-dwc-arc-processors/toolchain/README.md

     (gdb) continue
     (gdb) q

+If one of the HS TCFs is used, then it is required to add `-on nsim_isa_ll64_option` to nSIM options, because GCC for ARC automatically generates double-world memory operations, which are not enabled in TCFs supplied with nSIM:

+    $ $NSIM_HOME/bin/nsimdrv -gdb -port 51000 \
+      -tcf $NSIM_HOME/etc/tcf/templates/hs36.tcf -on nsim_emt \
+      -on nsim_isa_ll64_option

+nSIM distribution doesn't containt big-endian TCFs, so `-on nsim_isa_big_endian` should be added to nSIM options to simulate big-endian
+cores:

+    $ $NSIM_HOME/bin/nsimdrv -gdb -port 51000 \
+      -tcf $NSIM_HOME/etc/tcf/templates/em6_gp.tcf -on nsim_emt \
+      -on nsim_isa_big_endian

+Default linker script of GNU Tool chain for ARC is not compatible with memory maps of cores that only has CCM memory (EM4, EM5D, HS34), thus to run application on nSIM with those TCFs it is required to link application with linker script appropriate for selected core.

 Please note that in case of gdbserver-based usage all execution, input and output happens on the side of host that runs gdbserver, so "hello world" string will be printed on the server side.